AN EVENING OF AUTHENTIC AFRICAN CUISINE & LIVELY MARIMBA MUSIC

-Restoration Oaks Ranch is a 955 acre cattle grazing ranch and UPick berry farm nestled in the wild oak woodlands of the Santa Barbara County.
+Restoration Oaks Ranch is a 955 acre cattle grazing ranch, UPick berry farm and outdoor education landscape nestled in the wild oak woodlands of the Santa Barbara County.
 The ranch is located 4 miles south of the city of Buellton and 5 miles north of the Gaviota tunnel right off of US Highway 101.

 The reception will take place in the ranch house courtyard.
 The meal and entertainment will take place on the ranch house lawn- including dancing if you are so inclined....
 The presentation and Q&A will take place inside the ranch house after the meal.

 Chef Brett Stephen of High on the Hog Catering, Inc. will be preparing the authentic African meal.
 Chef Brett has worked at some of the areas best restaurants including Square One, Zen Yai, Bouchon, Epiphany, the La Cumbre Country Club, The Ballard Inn, Full Of Life Flatbread, and Industrial Eats.